 Let’s start by clearing the locally-stored cache and data from the Google Play Store.
 There might be a problem caused by updating to Android 12.
 OTA updates of major upgrades are not always working as intended and can result in many issues.

-So, the simplest way to tackle this is to start with removing cache and data from Google’s native Play Store.
+So, the simplest way to tackle this is to start by removing cache and data from Google’s native Play Store.
 Here’s what you need to do:

 - Open Settings.